Maurice McGregor: Early life

 Maurice McGregor was raised by parents of British origin on a small farm in northern South Africa.
 His foundational education was at Michaelhouse School.
 He then attended the University of Witwatersrand in Johannesburg in pursuit of a medical degree.
 Upon finishing medical school in 1942, he entered wartime service in Italy as a physician with the British 8th Army and the US 5th Army (1943–46).

 Returning to Johannesburg after World War II, he met Margaret Becklake, a newly graduated medical doctor whom he married when they both started postgraduate work in London, England.
-Here, he contributed to angiocardiography (Cine angiography had not yet been invented) when he invented and built by his own hands a rapid cassette changer.
+Here, he contributed to angiocardiography (Cine angiography had not yet been invented) when he invented and built a rapid cassette changer (with his own hands).
 From 1946 to 1957, McGregor was the author or co-author of 24 peer-reviewed journal articles in the field of cardiology, including three in the American Heart Journal and three in what is now named Heart (journal).

 From 1954 through the early 1960s, McGregor and Margaret Becklake co-authored 10 articles in peer-reviewed journals that dealt with lung functions.
 When McGregor and Becklake returned to South Africa to practise in the early 1950s – he as a cardiovascular specialist and she as a respirologist (later an epidemiologist) – they found that the situation in their country had deteriorated due to the entrenchment of apartheid.
 This motivated them to emigrate to Canada with their young son and daughter.